MansoorMajeed/archived-esc.sh-hugo/content/blog/2021-03-06-migrating-from-andotp.md

-+++
-author = "Mansoor A"
-categories = ["HowTo"]
-date = 2021-03-06T04:32:34Z
+---
+author: Mansoor A
+categories:
+- HowTo
+date: "2021-03-06T04:32:34Z"
-description = ""
+description: ""
-draft = false
+draft: false
-url = "migrating-from-andotp"
-summary = "Migrating from andOTP to other applications including to other platforms.
-We simply generate the QR codes from the backup file" tags = ["HowTo"] title = "Migrating From andOTP to Other Apps"
+summary: Migrating from andOTP to other applications including to other platforms.
+  We simply generate the QR codes from the backup file

-+++
+tags:
+- HowTo
+title: Migrating From andOTP to Other Apps
+url: migrating-from-andotp
+---

 ## My use case